knowm/jspice/README.md

 ## SPICE Netlists

-JSPICE has limited support for SPICE netlists
+JSPICE has limited support for SPICE netlists. if you run `JSpice.simulate` and pass it a file name ending in `.cir` it will interpret it as a SPICE netlist.

 ### Caveats